 - 1 cup salsa Fody Foods

-- 1 lb ground beef cooked, ground turkey or soy crumbles
+- 1 lb beef ground or ground turkey or soy crumbles, cooked

 - 2 cups cheese cheddar

 - Cut the tops off of the peppers and seed them.
 Put on oven tray